nineneel/mutawifnesia-website/IMPLEMENTATION.md

 font-size: var(--font-size-lg);
 ```

+## Header Implementation

+### Completed
+- ✅ Implemented header design from Figma (node-id: 2404:4103)
+- ✅ Updated brand colors to match design:
+  - Primary Red: `#BC1F22`
+  - Secondary Gold: `#E4BD49`
+- ✅ Downloaded and integrated logo image
+- ✅ Updated navigation structure (Home, About, Obligasi)
+- ✅ Added "Gabung Sekarang" CTA button
+- ✅ Responsive design for mobile devices

+### Custom Font - "Playfair Display"
+Using **Playfair Display** from Google Fonts as an elegant alternative to the Figma design font.

+**Implementation completed:**
+- ✅ Added Google Fonts link to `index.html`
+- ✅ Updated CSS variables to use Playfair Display
+- ✅ Applied to all text elements in the header

+Playfair Display is a serif font that provides an elegant, classic look similar to The Seasons font used in the original design.

 ## Best Practices

 1. **Keep components small and focused** - Each component should have a single responsibility